On-Prem DevOps Infrastructure Project (2026 Edition)

 • OS Details: Ubuntu 18

-We are going to create two networks:
+We are going to create two networks on VMware® Workstation 16 Pro:

-• 172.16.0.0/16 for internal communication and optimal speed.
+• Host-Only network (172.16.0.0/16) for internal communication and optimal performance.

-• 192.168.2.0/24 for external communication, such as downloading software from the internet.
+• Bridged network (192.168.2.0/24) for external communication, such as accessing the internet and downloading software.

 1. We initiated the installation of Windows Server 2019 Datacenter Desktop Edition on win01.